rianadon/Cosmos-Keyboards/docs/docs/cad.md

 ## Preparation

-Not every model imports correctly into CAD software.
-You'll need to ensure your model is free of any errors including:
+You'll need to ensure your model is free of any outstanding warnings or errors in the generator.
+Nevertheless, not every model imports correctly into CAD software.

-1. There must be no areas where the switch sockets intersect the model.
-Open the thickesss viewes, and ensure that the triangles have no intersections.
-2. Walls with zero thickness in the thickness viewer are also a bad sign.
-Adjusting keys so that there is a smoother transition between them helps thicken these walls.
-3. If using smooth mode, none of the walls must intersect each other.
-Sometimes when using large staggers, the smooth wall will do loop-de-loops.
-These do not work well with both 3d printing or CAD.
-Decreasing stagger helps fix these

-If you'll only be using the switch sockets or using the model as a guide to design your own keyboard, you do not need to follow these steps.

 ## Using the STEP File